-- 1, Acute-angle glaucoma - 2.
-Pregnancy
+1. Acute-angle glaucoma

-1. Patients with respiratory insufficiency (asthma, COPD, Etc.) are more susceptible to respiratory depression.
+- 1. Patients with respiratory insufficiency (asthma, COPD, Etc.) are more susceptible to respiratory depression.
 Effects are enhanced by other CNS depressants and may be more slowly metabolized in the elderly

-2. Use caution when administering to patients with history of:
+- 2. Use caution when administering to patients with history of:

+- Hepatic Dysfunction

+- Renal insufficiency

-Hepatic Dysfunction Renal insufficiency History of drug addiction Parkinson's disease Myasthenia gravis
+- History of drug addiction

+- Parkinson's disease

+- Myasthenia gravis

+- 3. Pregnancy

 - 1. Respiratory depression

-- 2. Respiratory arrest

-- 3. May cause Hypotension
+- 2. May cause Hypotension

-- 4. Nausea/vomiting
+- 3. Nausea/vomiting

-- 5. Headache

-- 6. Cardiac Arrest